neerajmathur/UMETRIX/README.md

-# README #
+# UMETRIX #

-This README would normally document whatever steps are necessary to get your application up and running.
+UMETRIX to identify usability issues specific to mobile apps.
+This framework uses usability guidelines associated with usability code patterns in mobile apps to improve usability.

 ### What is this repository for? ###